Attractiveness principle: In management

-Model
+System dynamics model

 Structure

 The system is made up of a reinforcing loop and at least two balancing loops.
 See causal loop diagram and stock and flow diagram for the insight into model fundamentals.

-The Reinforcing Loop (R1 in Figure 1 and 2) represents accelerating growth – a growing action is producing results.
+The reinforcing loop (R1 in figure 1 and 2) represents accelerating growth – a growing action is producing results.
 This is a positive feedback loop – the more the growing action taken, the higher the results level, and yet the result itself produces even more of growing action.

 Balancing loops (B2 and B3 in Figure 1 and 2) represent the way the system turns back to its original state.
 Result produced in the reinforcing loop is influenced within the balancing loop.
 There are (at least) two limits causing the slowing actions in the system and adding to them.
 Limiting actions start to influence the system at various levels of results, generally.
 Since that moment slowing actions act in the system simultaneously.
 Both the slowing actions contribute to the total slowing action.
 Total slowing action then inhibits the results (this process is delayed in time).

 If we get back to the reinforcing loop then we can see the inhibited results are reducing growing action which is leading to the reduced results again.